Skip to main content

 The Ministry of Children, Community and Social Services told CBC News that under their government the number of kids in core clinical services has tripled.
 The ministry also noted that foundational family services, urgent response services, caregiver mediated early years programs, and the entry to school program are accessible for all registered families.

-When CBC asked why there are periods where funded numbers decrease, the ministry's statement did not address the issue.
+According to the CBC News article, when CBC asked why there are periods where funded numbers decrease, the ministry's statement did not address the question about funding dips.

 Cameron of the Ontario Autism Coalition responded that last year's increase did not move the needle on the core wait list, and called for the province to commit all new funding to families for core clinical services.